 Mr Gulamhuseinwala, who was nominated for the role by the CMA, replaces Andrew Pinder who sadly passed away earlier this week after stepping down from the role.

 Alasdair Smith, who chaired the CMA’s market investigation into retail banking that led to the Open Banking remedy, paid tribute to Andrew Pinder’s achievements and welcomed Imran Gulamhuseinwala on board.
-He said:

 It is very sad news to hear about Andrew, who had done a great job in successfully steering the project through its very challenging first phase and getting it off to a strong start.